 The construction of Station J would occur in seven phases.
 The phases of the project and required equipment and durations are described below.
-Construction would require approximately 95 weeks.
+Construction would require approximately 95 101 weeks.
 The phases may be intermittent and not all pieces of construction equipment would be used for the entire duration of a construction phase.
 A summary table of the project, including estimated duration of each phase, is provided in Table 2-1 below.

-Project Phase Duration
+Project Phase

 1. Demolition 16 weeks

 2. Grading, Drainage, and Access 15 weeks

 3. Perimeter Wall and Retaining Wall 12 weeks

 4. Civil Construction 12 weeks

 5. Grounding, Conduit, Encasement 12 weeks

 6. Steel Erection 8 weeks

 7. Electrical Equipment Assembly (new substation, new transmission lines, and cutover) 26 weeks

 Total 101 weeks

-Table 2-1.
-Phases and Duration for the Station J Bulk Transmission Substation Project
+Table 0.4 Disease and Dynation for the Station I Dully Transmis alam Cultatatian Dualaat Table 2-1.
+Phases and Duration for the Station J Bulk Transmis sion Substation Project